uym2/CSE257_molgym/README.md

 # This is my clone of the MolGym software.
-I mostly used the software as is in my CSE257 final project.
+I mainly just used the software as is in my CSE257 final project.
 I only added the scripts to run it, so all of the .sh files are mine.

 # MolGym: Reinforcement Learning for 3D Molecular Design